 He was mistaken; even the simplest questions challenged accepted wisdom and threw up surprises.

 The objects range from a 7,000-year-old fish trap to the contribution made by unexalted “women’s work” – lacework and linen-making – that built world-leading industries.

-Emigration, that other shaper of modern Ireland, is told through tender, humble objects, such as a teapot, rather than official documents.
-And there are things that throw up surprises: a collar and fetters reveal Dublin as a 12th-century slave-trading centre, where Ireland’s own people were bought and sold.
+Emigration, that other shaper of modern Ireland, is told through tender, humble objects, such as a teapot (emigrants teapot), rather than official documents.
+And there are things that throw up surprises: a collar and fetters reveal Dublin as a 12th-century slave-trading center, where Ireland’s own people were bought and sold.